 If you recently learned that you have a warrant out for your arrest, you are probably asking the same question many of my clients ask: how to get rid of a warrant without going to jail.
 The answer depends on the type of warrant, the underlying charge, and how quickly you take action.
-In many cases, especially with bench warrants, it is possible to clear the warrant without spending any time behind bars.
+In many cases, especially with bench warrants, it is possible to clear the warrant without spending any timfe behind bars.

 This guide explains the process in clear terms and outlines what people in Prince George’s, Charles, Calvert, and St. Mary’s Counties should expect.